FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/Installation/PyPi/Linux/Update.md

 # Update FreeTakServer
-if you already installed FTS with pip you can use
+in certain cases, if you already installed FTS with pip you can use
 ```
 pip install FreeTAKServer[UI] --upgrade
 ```